The Auckland Buddhist Centre

 The Auckland Buddhist Centre has a number of guidelines and policies to help ensure that all those who attend our activities are well cared for and supported.

-Sangha as the heart of the Auckland Buddhist Centre
+Sangha as the heart

 The Auckland Buddhist Centre isn’t just a place for teaching meditation, or learning about Buddhism.
 Everything we do together here supports a network of spiritual friendships, whether it’s meditation, study, ritual, going on retreat or looking after the building.
-When we share our efforts to become more than we currently are, trust can build up as we all aspire to be ethical, to be aware of ourselves and others, to express metta, or loving-kindness.
+When we share our efforts to become more than we currently are, trust can build up as we all aspire to be ethical, to be aware of ourselves and others, to express kindness and care.
 The guidance of more experienced friends, and the support and friendship of others on the path are important because it provides the fabric for how we put our Buddhist teachings into practice.

-We look forward to seeing you here at the Centre soon.
+We look forward to seeing you here at the centre soon.